jjaimealeman/learning-nextjs/README.md

 I followed the guide 100% and even copied their code from the provided repo in another section, but still get this error.

+Says the error is this file `./pages/posts/[id].js` but like I said, I copied the code exactly!

+Any help is appreciated :)

 ![error](./public/images/error.png)